paulshorey/ps-api/README.md

 ```
 Those system scripts start these Node.js scripts:
 ```
-{codebase}/_deploy.js  // this listens for webhook request from Github, then pulls and restarts processes {codebase}/api.js  // this is the app, using Node.js and Express
+{codebase}/_deploy.js  // this listens for webhook from Github, pulls, and restarts node processes {codebase}/api.js  // this is the app, using Node.js and Express
 ```